 Jesus answered, "Truly, truly, I say to you, unless one is born of water and the Spirit he cannot enter into the kingdom of God.John 3:5(NASB)

-Certain people use Ephesians 5:26 to suggest that being born of water refers to the Word of God.. where Paul says that Christ.. sanctifies the Church, having cleansed her by the washing of water with the Word.. and still others view this reference to water in connection with the Holy Spirit, where Jesus says: He that believes on me, as the Scripture hath said, out of his belly shall flow rivers of living water.. in which Christ was making a direct reference to the Spirit of God.
+Certain Christians use Ephesians 5:26 to suggest that being born of water refers to the Word of God, where Paul says that Christ, "sanctifies the Church, having cleansed her by the washing of water with the Word."
+Still others suggest that being born of water is the same as spiritual birth.
+They even quote Jesus Who said, "He that believes on me, as the Scripture hath said, out of his belly shall flow rivers of living water," in which Christ was making a direct reference to the indwelling Spirit of God.

 Others consider that being born of water refers to water baptism, which is often argued as being a vital part of spiritual regeneration.
 But claiming that baptism in water is necessary for salvation contradicts many Bible passages... all of which insist that salvation is by GRACE alone through FAITH alone in CHRIST alone.
 To claim water baptism is required for salvation is a 'works-based gospel', which should be rejected as it adds a human act to Christ's full and finished redemptive work at Calvary.

 Perhaps it was simply that Nicodemus held the customary belief that his Jewish ancestry gave him automatic entry into God's kingdom and the Holy Spirit was stirring his heart to search out the truth, "that unless one is born of water AND the Spirit he cannot enter into the kingdom of God."
 Jesus had to lead this searching man into a deeper understanding of salvation and the kingdom of heaven - and using the TRUTH of God's WORD, Jesus gently led this man into a deeper understanding of Who HE was - the Light of the World, in Whom are the words of eternal life.